hyperledger/fabric-sdk-node/fabric-network/README.md

 This package encapsulates the APIs to connect to a Fabric network, submit transactions and perform queries against the ledger.

-Two separate packages are also provided:
+Additional packages are also provided:
 1. `fabric-client`, supporting fine grain interactions with Peers and Orders of the Fabric network to install and instantiate chaincodes, send transaction invocations and perform chaincode queries.
 2. `fabric-ca-client`, to interact with the fabric-ca to manage user certificates.
+3. `fabric-common`, encapsulates the common code used by all fabric-sdk-node packages.
+4. `fabric-protos`, encapsulates the Protocol Buffer files and generated JavaScript classes for Hyperledger Fabric

 For application developer documentations, please visit [https://fabric-sdk-node.github.io/](https://fabric-sdk-node.github.io/)